dkranch/www/projects/ev/research.md

 ## Why Look
 We had a good year and were in a nice financial position.
 As we were driving one day my wife said she'd like a nicer car.
 We spend a decent amount of time driving together to coach, ski, etc. and she would like something a little more luxurious.
 The Tesla Model Y is great, but it's not as luxurious as some other cars.

+Since we can afford a different one and it's something that we would enjoy, we decided to start looking at other EVs.
+We are not in a hurry, so we can take our time and look at different options.

 ## Looking Online